apoorvarrshetty/eeg-motor-imagery-classifier/README.md

 ## Notes

-This is a learning project built with AI assistance.
+This is a learning project.
 The classifier, web app, and the multi-subject comparison feature were developed and debugged hands-on, and the BCI-illiteracy finding came from actually running the comparison across subjects and interpreting the spread.